-Our Governing Body oversees and directs the work of Brighton and Hove CCG.
-Members include local GPs and nurses, CCG managers and independent members.
-Our Constitution has more information on how the Governing Body makes decisions and how Governing Body members are appointed.
+Our Constitution Download ccg_constitution_2014.pdf and the Governing Body Terms of Reference (below) contain more information on how the Governing Body makes decisions and how Governing Body members are appointed.
 We also publish information on individual Members of the Governing Body.
-Information on the Subcommittees which report in to the Governing Body can be found on the Governing Body Subcommittees page.

 At the end of meeting, all members of the public will be escorted back to the main entrance by a member of staff.

 Members of the public are welcome to attend Governing Body meetings but should be aware that, although the meeting is held in public, it is not a public meeting.
 This means members of the public and press do not have speaking rights during the meeting but will be able to ask questions during a 15 minute session at the end of the meeting.